radian-software/straight.el/README.md

   out when the repository is cloned, then this branch is checked out, if possible.
 This branch is also viewed as the "primary" branch for the purpose of normalization and interaction with the remote.
+* `:remote`: the name to use for the Git remote.
+If the package is forked, this name is used for the upstream remote.
 * `:nonrecursive`: if non-nil, then submodules are not cloned.
 This is particularly important for the EmacsMirror recipe repository, which contains every known Emacs package in existence as submodules.
+* `:fork`: a plist which specifies settings for a fork, if desired.
+  This causes the `fetch-from-remote` method to operate on the fork;
-* `:upstream`: a plist which specifies settings for an upstream, if desired.
-This is meaningful for the `fetch-from-upstream` method.
-The allowed keywords are `:repo`, `:host`, and `:branch`.
+  you can use the `fetch-from-upstream` method to operate on the upstream instead.
+The allowed keywords are `:repo`, `:host`, `:branch`, and `:remote`.

 This section tells you how the `git` backend, specifically, implements the version-control backend API:

 * `clone`: clones the repository, including submodules if `:nonrecursive` is not provided.
-Checks out the commit specified in your revision lockfile, or the `:branch`, or `origin/HEAD`.
-If an `:upstream` is specified, fetches that remote as well.
+Checks out the commit specified in your revision lockfile, or the `:branch` (from the `:fork` configuration, if given), or `origin/HEAD`.
+If a `:fork` is specified, also fetches from the upstream.
-* `normalize`: verifies that remote URLs are set correctly, that no merge is in progress, that the worktree is clean, and that the primary `:branch` is checked out.
+* `normalize`: verifies that remote URLs are set correctly, that no merge is in progress, that the worktree is clean, and that the primary `:branch` (from the `:fork` configuration, if given) is checked out.
-* `fetch-from-remote`: checks that remote URLs are set correctly, then fetches from the primary remote.
+* `fetch-from-remote`: checks that remote URLs are set correctly, then fetches from the primary remote (the fork, if the package is forked).
 * `fetch-from-upstream`: checks that remote URLs are set correctly, then fetches from the upstream remote.
+If the package is not a fork, does nothing.
-* `merge-from-remote`: performs normalization, then merges from the primary remote into the primary local `:branch`.
+* `merge-from-remote`: performs normalization, then merges from the primary remote (the fork, if the package is forked) into the primary local `:branch`.
 * `merge-from-upstream`: performs normalization, then merges from the upstream remote into the primary local `:branch`.
+If the package is not a fork, does not attempt to merge.
 * `push-to-remote`: performs normalization, pulls from the primary remote if necessary, and then pushes if necessary.
+This operation acts on the fork, if the package is forked.
 * `check-out-commit`: verifies that no merge is in progress and that the worktree is clean, then checks out the specified commit.
 * `get-commit`: returns HEAD as a 40-character string.